nashikun/ae-dty-chall/README.md

 ### Testing the website

 Enter `https://localhost:4200` in your browser.
-To enter as an admin, use mangas4fun@gmail.com as an email, and Mccus1997 as a password.
+For admin rights, change a user's role in the user collection to `admin`